-Prior to joining Johns Hopkins University in 2011, Dr. Stephens was vice president for animal research issues at The Humane Society of the United States.
+Martin L. Stephens is a senior research associate at the Johns Hopkins Center for Alternatives to Animal Testing (CAAT), where he promotes new methods in toxicology and new approaches to assessing their performance.
+Prior to joining Johns Hopkins University in 2011, Dr. Stephens was Vice-President for animal research issues at The Humane Society of the United States.
 He served on the National Academy of Sciences’ committee that produced the landmark report, Toxicity Testing in the 21st Century: A Vision and a Strategy.
 Martin has received the Society of Toxicology Enhancement of Animal Welfare Award, the Humane Society of the United States’ Russell and Burch Award, the Doerenkamp-Zbinden Award, and the CAAT Recognition Award for his contributions to alternative methods and animal protection.
-He received a PhD in biology from The University of Chicago.
+He received a PhD in biology from The University of Chicago

-Sebastian Hoffmann is running the independent consultancy ‘seh consulting + services‘ in Paderborn, Germany, since 2009, specialised in validation and assessment of in vitro test methods and in the regulation of chemicals (REACH) and cosmetic ingredients.
+Sebastian Hoffmann is a specialist in the validation and assessment of in vitro test methods, and the regulation of chemicals (REACH) and cosmetic ingredients.
 He has been supporting the EBTC secretariat since 2011.
-He worked for the European Centre for the Validation of Alternative Methods (ECVAM) of the European Commission.
-His research activities focus on methodological challenges in the assessment of in vitro tests, the design and evaluation of integrated testing strategies and the application of evidence-based approaches to toxicology.
+Previously, Sebastian has worked for the European Centre for the Validation of Alternative Methods (ECVAM) of the European Commission.
+His research activities focus on methodological challenges in the assessment of in vitro tests, the design and evaluation of integrated testing strategies, and the application of evidence-based approaches to toxicology.
 He is an appointed member of the European Commission’s Scientific Committee on Occupational Exposure Limits.
-Dr. Hofmann is a statistician by training.
-He received his Ph.D. from the University of Konstanz (Germany) in 2005 for his thesis ‘Evidence-based in vitro toxicology.’
+Sebastian received his PhD from the University of Konstanz (Germany) in 2005 for his thesis Evidence-based In Vitro Toxicology.